esciencecenter-digital-skills/medical-image-processing/episodes/simpleitk.md

 ![](episodes/fig/slice_cmaps.png){alt='Slice and cmaps example.'}

-We can also do the reverse, i.e. converting a `numpy` array to the SimpleITK Image:
+We can also do the reverse, i.e. converting a `numpy` array to the SITK Image:

 ```python
 img_zslice = sitk.GetImageFromArray(npa_zslice)